tox-dev/tox-docker/README.rst

     # testing use cases, as this could persist data between test runs
     volumes =
         bind:rw:/my/own/datadir:/var/lib/postgresql/data
+    # The uid (or username) to run commands as inside the container.
+    user = 1234

     [docker:appserv]
     # You can use any value that `docker run` would accept as the image